JianxiaoLuo/LeetCode/List.md

 - Find an element in a list
 `alist.index('a')`, it will only return the index of the first element in the list
 - Remove element `alist.remove('a')`

+## 203. Remove Linked List Elements
+- Set a pointer pointing to the former position. `front.next = head`